 For a banking application, this is one of the most important steps.
 In security testing, the goal is to check the system’s ability to fight against the attacks.
 Also, it is checked that only authorized and authenticated users are allowed to access the application and their data is secured.

-- Check whether the application has a proper process of authenticating the users on the platform. (e.g. apart from User Id and Password, users can be asked to enter the CAPTCHA)
+- Check whether the application has a proper process of authenticating the users on the platform.
+For example – apart from User Id and Password, users can be asked to enter the CAPTCHA.

 - Check whether multiple invalid logins are allowed.

-- Check whether ‘Forgot Password’ and ‘Forgot User ID’ features have proper mechanisms to recover the password and User ID.
+- Verify that the ‘Forgot Password’ and ‘Forgot User ID’ features have proper mechanisms to recover the password and User ID.